 Report Name: Hourly_Diagnostic_File (version 2)

 Second is the database for AQ modeling and other evaluations.
-Mark has named it the “hourly diagnostic file”, which I think is a good name.
-This database will be used for further processing and eventually will be input into either SMOKE or CONCEPT.
+This database is used for further processing and input into either SMOKE.
 This database will have a record for each hour, for each unit.
-It will be a big file.
 The structure should look just like the CAMD hourly data files in the base year, with the exception that the data will be for the future year and will include all new units, new controls.
 It will also have a few additional columns that are not included in CAMD.

 ERTAC Region